 • Demonstrating Business Value/Impact - It's no longer enough to talk about what you've done.
 Product marketers must be able to explain what has happened because of their product marketing work.
 Are you able to show these accomplishments and how much of the pipeline you're contributing to?
 Do you understand how to dive into the financial metrics your product marketing work has affected?

-Measuring Product Marketing Success and Business Outcomes in the New Year
+Measuring Product Marketing Success and Business Outcomes

 Defining how product marketing affects the business can show your entire organization how your team is truly making a difference, especially in an organization where the product marketing team is new.
 Aligning the product marketing roles with the goals that are being met can bring recognized value to your team.
-Strengthening your product marketing team for 2021 can take your organization to the next level.
+Strengthening your product marketing team in 2021 can take your organization to the next level.